 Alicia is an Accredited Specialist in Personal Injury Law, with a particular focus on acting for plaintiffs in medical negligence claims.
-She joined Stacks Goudkamp as a Senior Associate in 2021 after practicing for more than a decade at a number of other law firms.
+She joined Stacks Goudkamp as a Senior Associate in 2021, after practicing for more than a decade at a number of other law firms, and is now a Practice Group Leader.

 Throughout her career, Alicia has assisted her clients in obtaining compensation from medical insurance companies for a variety of claims.
 These have included medical and surgical negligence; medical injuries such as catastrophic injuries from delays in diagnoses and treatment, as well as misdiagnoses; mishandled cosmetic procedures; failure to inform patients adequately of risks; and acquired brain injuries from birth trauma.
 She has worked with many medical experts in preparing such claims for her clients.